-Teachers: Mr G Stevens, Ms L Smith, Ms S Clayton, Ms J Hannah
+Teachers: Ms S Clayton, Ms J Hannah, Ms L Smith

-Technicians: Mr J Kirk, Miss J Boler, Mrs K Murrell
+Technicians: Mr J Kirk, Mrs J Humphrey, Mrs K Murrell

-Design and Technology is an innovative, dynamic and creative subject which gives all students the opportunity and challenge to solve problems, and to produce realistic working products to the best of their personal ability.
-Through project based studies, students gain experiences relevant to virtually all areas of working adult, and future life.
+Design and Technology is an innovative, dynamic and creative subject, which gives all students the opportunity and challenge to solve problems, and to produce realistic working products to the best of their personal ability.
+Through project-based studies, students gain experiences relevant to virtually all areas of working adult, and future life.
 Understanding how the world around us works, and the skills to develop new and innovative designs when technology is ever changing, is the key to appreciating the wider role of this subject.
-Our business is to help students to become knowledgeable and skilled in this way of working.
+Our business is to help students to become knowledgeable and skilled in this way of working. [updated October 2019]

 Years 7, 8 and 9